OSUMed/InventoryChecker/README.md

 Prompt:
 Given file data.txt, accomplish the following:

-1. parse products using File I/O
+1. Parse products using File I/O
 2. Use OOP Class principles with the Singleton System Design approach
 3. Find the products that need to be reordered
 4. Output products that need to be reordered into a file